Main content:

 - FAQs

-When you buy a smartphone, power bank, e-bike, or even an electric vehicle, you’ve probably noticed specs or marketing slogans boasting about “20,000 mAh large capacity” or “400 km endurance.”
-While these claims sound impressive, the reality often doesn't match the hype.
-The reason is simple — most users misunderstand what battery capacity really means.
+When you buy a smartphone, power bank, e-bike, or electric vehicle, you may notice specifications such as “20,000 mAh capacity” or “400 km range.”
+While these numbers can sound impressive, they do not always tell the full story about battery performance.
+One reason is that many people do not fully understand what battery capacity means.

 Why Understanding Battery Capacity Matters

-Every electronic device you use — from your phone to your electric motorcycle— relies on stored electrical energy.
-Knowing the difference between mAh vs Wh allows you to interpret technical specifications correctly and make smarter buying decisions.
+Every electronic device you use — from your smartphone to your electric motorcycle — relies on stored electrical energy.
+Understanding the difference between mAh and Wh allows you to read battery specifications correctly and make better purchasing decisions.

 Breaking Down the Basics: mAh vs Wh